-The reset action of alarm #2 may be programmed to reset automatically (unlatched) or be programmed to require a manual reset (latched), through either a remote input (E1-CON or E2-CON) or through the front panel.
-Latched alarms are usually used where an operator is required to take corrective action for the alarm condition.
+The reset action of alarm #2 may be programmed to reset automatically (unlatched) or be programmed to require a manual reset (latched), through either a remote input (E1-CON or optional E2-CON) or through the front panel.
+Latched alarms are usually used when an operator is required to take some action for the alarm condition.